 Advocacy requires both the will to confront injustice and the commitment to transform it.
-There, FPA’s daily “rescue missions” for children and foster parents engaged it in the fight for services that they need.
-FPA helps to improve the lives of children and foster parents who, otherwise, might have waited unnoticed, vulnerable and suffering, with no advocate to witness their pain and give voice to their needs.
+There, FPA’s daily “rescue missions” for foster children and foster parents engaged it in the fight for services that they need.
+FPA helps to improve the lives of foster children who, otherwise, might have waited unnoticed, vulnerable and suffering, with no advocate to witness their pain and give voice to their needs.

 Children in foster care are one of the most vulnerable populations.
 Presently, there are 13,000 children in the NYC foster care system, and a shortage of foster parents in NYC.
 These children suffer daily from a lack of services provided by foster care agencies.
 As a result, these children may face homelessness, unemployment, little to no education, and contribute to higher crime rates.